zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Query Cells by Specific Lock and Type Script

-The following example collects the cells for a specific lock script and type script, and returns the cells as the result.
+The following example collects the cells for a specific lock script and a type script, and returns the cells as the result.

 Example: